 Did you know that about half of people with a substance use disorder also have a mental health issue — and vice versa?
 The connection between your physical and psychological health is strong, and we’re going to add a third component — your spiritual health.

 Tres Vistas Recovery, which means three views recovery, is named for these three crucial components of your overall wellness.
-One of the primary reasons behind our excellent track record in helping people overcome addiction is that Dr. Daniel Headrick and our team focus on mental, physical, and spiritual health together.
+One of the primary reasons behind our excellent track record in helping people overcome addiction is that our team focuses on mental, physical, and spiritual health together.